Sod: Tall fescue

 Tall fescue (Lolium arundinaceum), which is commonly used for sod, is a cool-season grass originating in Europe.
-It is moderately tolerant to drought and temperature extremes, and is especially popular in many temperate environments; it is known in the turf and landscaping industries as the "transition zone".
+It is moderately tolerant to drought and temperature extremes, and is popular in the temperate environments known as the "transition zone" in the turf and landscaping industries.
 In these areas, summers are too hot for most cool-season grasses, while winters are too cold for most warm-season grasses.
 Tall fescue is well adapted to various soils, moderately shade tolerant, and somewhat resistant to most diseases.
 It is vulnerable to Brown patch and Pythium blight.
 It grows most actively, and thus provides the most desirable appearance, in spring and fall, and requires moderate watering during summer.
 Due to its bunch-type growth habit, which is unique among common sod grasses, it does not spread aggressively or invade adjacent areas once established.
 Tall fescue does not actively fill in bare spots, and periodic maintenance such as overseeding may be required to maintain a uniform surface.
 This bunch-type growing habit contributes to a somewhat-lower wear tolerance compared to Kentucky Bluegrass or Bermuda grass, making it less commonly used for purposes such as athletic fields.